Norma Yaeger

-Norma Hason Nahmias Yaeger (born May 5, 1930) is an American businesswoman, stockbroker and published author.
-In 1962, she became the first woman to enroll in Hornblower & Weeks, Inc. training program for stockbrokers.
+Norma Hason Nahmias Yaeger (May 5, 1930 – June 3, 2026) was an American businesswoman, stockbroker and published author.
+In 1962, she became the first woman to enroll in Hornblower & Weeks, Inc.'s training program for stockbrokers.
 She is the first woman who demanded and got the right to join her male trainees on the floor of the New York Stock Exchange.
 The Stock Exchange did not previously allow women to set foot on its floor.
 Norma Nahmias was the only woman invited to Hornblower & Weeks' Management Advisory Board.
 She registered with the Liquidity Fund with the SEC; it was the first Money Market Mutual Fund in California.
 Norma Yaeger registered and opened a full-service stock brokerage firm, Yaeger Securities, Inc., in 1981.

 When the Affirmative Action Bill AB-1933 passed in 1989, she started a second brokerage firm, Yaeger Capital Markets, which she opened in 1991.
 Her numerous licenses include the New York Stock Exchange (NYSE), the National Association of Security Dealers (NASD), the Chicago Board of Options, and the Commodity Exchange.
-She spends a lot of her time giving lectures to empower and encourage women.
+She spent a lot of her time giving lectures to empower and encourage women.
 Breaking Down the Walls, the memoir of her years as a Wall Street and business pioneer is her first book, published in 2014.

-Studies

-Norma Hason studied at the City College of New York, Bernard Baruch's College of Business, and at "'The New York Institute of Finance'".

-Early life
+Early life and education

-Norma Hason was born and raised in Brooklyn, NY, and of Sephardic Jewish descent.
-She married her high school sweetheart, Sam Nahmias, with whom she has three children.
-Her husband moved the family into a house in the Catskill Mountains of New York, and when her husband lost his job, they returned to NYC.
+Norma Hason was born and raised in Brooklyn, New York City, and of Sephardic Jewish descent.
+In 1951, she married her high school sweetheart, Sam Nahmias, with whom she had three children.
+Her husband moved the family into a house in the Catskill Mountains of New York, and when her husband lost his job, they returned to New York.
 Norma needed to be the one working in their family.
 At that time, Norma started to imagine her life differently.
 She wanted to provide for her family and started to dream of a life where she could be financially independent of her spouse; she dreamed of becoming a stockbroker.

+She studied at the City College of New York's Bernard Baruch College, and at the New York Institute of Finance.